I

 contract now to do anything so soullessly impressive as magic; the

 punchline is the prestige.
-I immediately want to apologise to anyone
+Immediately I want to apologise to anyone

 with an actual skill for suggesting magic is "soulless".
 If I'd been at